Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Woi offers unlimited satellite plans for remote Kiwis.

-- The highlights: Fast and reliable; three speeds to choose from.
+- The highlights: Fast and reliable; four speeds to choose from.

 - Watch out for: Installation more expensive for a faster plan; you don’t own the hardware after installation unless you pay for it.